download

 Bad luck took away from the German what it had given him at the start, after the accident between Rubens Barrichello, Ralf Schumacher and Kimi Raikkonen.
 The last three Grands Prix of the season (Italy, USA and Japan) will be on good tracks for the F2003-GA and Bridgestone tyres.

-"At Hockenheim, Montoya, the Bmw, Williams and Michelin were on another planet.
-I didn't expect such a big gap, but I don't know how Barrichello would have gone who had fitted a different tyre to Michael".
+"At Hockenheim, Montoya, Bmw, Williams and Michelin were on another planet.
+I didn't expect such a big gap, but I don't know how Barrichello would have done, given the fact that he had fitted a different tyre to Michael".

-Did the choice of strategy (two pit stops for Schumacher, while Montoya opted for three stops) influence this?
+Did the choice of strategy (two pit stops for Schumacher, while Montoya opted for three stops) affect this?
 There is no counter-evidence for Barrichello, whereas for Schumacher, Todt points out:

-"After the first 35 laps there was already more than twenty seconds difference.
+"After the first 35 laps there was already more than a twenty-second difference.
 It's not just a tyre problem: we have always talked about the package".

-At Ferrari, optimism remains for this difficult end to the season as it was in 2000, when Mika Hakkinen came back but Michael Schumacher won by winning the last three races and becoming the first World Champion driver for Ferrari after twenty-one years.
+At Ferrari, optimism remains for this difficult end of the season as it was in 2000, when Mika Hakkinen made a comeback but Michael Schumacher won by winning the last three races and becoming the first World Champion driver for Ferrari after twenty-one years.
 In conclusion, like the world in general and sport in particular, Formula 1 is going through a period of crisis, transformation and deep internal struggles.
 You can feel it in the air, you can sense it from many speeches, from the situation itself.
-Bernie Ecclestone, who has perfected the game by making it attractive at all levels, has so far benefited enormously.
-It is not for nothing that he has become one of the richest men in England and thus the globe, with capital valued at around 6.000.000 euros.
-But he evidently still wants to milk his cow.
+Bernie Ecclestone, who has refined the game by making it attractive at all levels, has so far benefited enormously from it.
+It is not for nothing that he has become one of the richest men in England and worldwide, with capital valued at around 6.000.000 euros.
+But he evidently still wants more.
 And so, the British manager sells 75 per cent of the company that manages the Grand Prix and everything around it to the former German tycoon Kirch.
 After the latter's bankruptcy, the banks took over.
-At the same time, the majority of the major car manufacturers involved in the World Championship are trying to reach an agreement to better distribute the proceeds from all the related activities: fees, television rights, advertising at the circuits, entry tickets, and the sale of Formula 1-related products.
-At the moment - as is well known - Slec (the company founded by Ecclestone), distributes only 47% of what it collects from television, more or less 400.000.000 Euro per year.
+At the same time, the majority of the car manufacturers involved in the World Championship are trying to reach an agreement to better distribute the proceeds from all the related activities: fees, television rights, advertising at the circuits, entry tickets, and the sale of Formula 1-related products.
+At the moment - as is well known - Slec (the company founded by Ecclestone), distributes only 47% of what it collects from television, more or less 400.000.000 euros per year.
 Bmw, Ferrari, Ford, Mercedes and Renault are negotiating with the banks to find a solution for everyone, but the road seems long.
-Meanwhile the wily Bernie continues to hold all the power, divided, at least apparently, with the FIA, chaired by his former lawyer Max Mosley.
-The two Englishmen often seem to disagree, but theirs seems more like a game of sides.
+Meanwhile, the smart Bernie continues to hold all the power, divided, at least apparently, with the FIA, chaired by his former lawyer Max Mosley.
+The two Englishmen often seem to disagree, but it seems more like a game of sides.
 So much so that Ecclestone has paid the FIA a sum of more than $360.000.000 to set up a Foundation that has the right to manage the Formula 1 brand until the end of the century.
 It is unclear what this money is used for.
-The teams are suffering from the unbearable expenses they have to face (Minardi, Jordan and to some extent Sauber are in dire straits), the organisers are gripped by the throat with impossible demands: even 20.000.000 euros to have a Grand Prix, without being able to have other income from the annexes mentioned earlier.
-So ticket prices go up (410 euros at Hockenheim in the central grandstand) and people are forced to desert the races, with a drop in attendance this year averaging 30%.
+The teams are suffering from the unbearable expenses they have to face (Minardi, Jordan and to some extent Sauber are seriously struggling), the organisers are gripped by the throat with impossible demands: 20.000.000 euros to have a Grand Prix, without being able to have other income from the annexes mentioned earlier.
+So ticket prices go up (410 euros at Hockenheim in the central grandstand) and people are forced to desert races, with a drop in attendance this year averaging 30%.

 fotor_2023-6-1_12_42_3.jpeg